 Homemade Vanilla Extract

-- Lay each bean on a cutting board.
-Use a knife to cut a slit through the top of the bean the entire length of the bean.
-You don't want to cut all the way through.
+- On a cutting board, use a sharp knife to cut a slit through the center of each vanilla bean (don't cut all the way through).

 MORE REAL FOOD RECIPES: